leweex95/textgenhub/README.md

 ## Daily regression testing

+## Daily regression testing

 With such web-based automation solutions it is imperative to continuously monitor any regressions.
 Even more so, as I actively use this project in downstream agentic workflows I design.
 A simple UI redesign in which OpenAI or DeepSeek modifies the current CSS selectors would likely crash the current functionality.
-For this reason, the `regression_test.yml` Github Actions action was set up, scheduled for midnight each day.
-To make it even more robust, the input prompt will be to verify _today's date_ and the output will automatically be evaluated.
+For this reason, the `regression_test.yml` Github Actions workflow was set up, scheduled for 2 AM each day.
+To make it even more robust, the tests validate specific functionality for each provider and the output is automatically evaluated.

-The regression testing covers:
+The regression testing includes:
-- **ChatGPT** - Daily automated testing to ensure functionality
+- **ChatGPT** - Daily date validation test to ensure real-time information access
-- **DeepSeek** - Nightly automated testing to ensure functionality
+- **DeepSeek** - Daily math test (7+13=20) to ensure response generation and extraction

+Both tests run in parallel and any failure triggers email notifications with detailed information about which provider failed.

 ## Contributing